-Each one is an important expressesion and application of love.
+Each one is an important expression and application of love.

-Learning and then understanding your partner’s, friend’s, and family member’s, as well as your own primary Love Languages will ensure the creation of a stronger bond, clearer communication and a better result in asking for and receiving what you desire in your relationships.
+Learning and then understanding your partner’s, friend’s, and family member’s, as well as your primary Love Languages, will ensure the creation of a stronger bond, clearer communication and a better result in asking for and receiving what you desire in your relationships.

-Most people have a tendency to assume that the ways in which they receive love is the ways in which others wish to receive love.
-So they go about doing things for others that they like done for themselves or saying things in a way that is appealing for themselves instead of considering how best to make someone feel loved and appreciated.
+Most people tend to assume that how they receive love is how others wish to receive love.
+So they go about doing things for others that they like done for themselves or saying something in a way that is appealing for themselves instead of considering how best to make someone feel loved and appreciated.

 Art is my love language.